-c.
-Benefit Amount, Duration and Other Policies
+Amount, Duration and Other Policies

-Tuition remission covers only the tuition for two (2) semesters per academic year and does not cover overload, special, summer credits, or summer internships.
-The duration of this benefit is a maximum of four years of undergraduate higher education for each son or daughter, namely eight semesters.
-If the son or daughter has completed two (2) years of college at CSB or SJU prior to becoming eligible for this benefit, the maximum duration of this benefit is two years.
+Tuition remission covers only the tuition for two (2) semesters and does not cover overload, special, summer credits, or summer internships.
+The duration of this benefit is a maximum of four years of undergraduate higher education for each son or daughter.
+If the son or daughter has completed two (2) years of college at the time he/she becomes eligible for this benefit, the maximum amount that this benefit would cover is two (2) years